janaiscoding/shopping-cart/README.md

 ## Project Details & Description

-- This is a SPA (Single Page Application) made with React Router.
+- This is a SPA (Single Page Application) of a fictive Japanese Restaurant made with React and React Router.
+- In this restaurant, we have a landing page, a contact page(for booking a dinner), the menu with items (filtered by food type).
-- In this shop, we have a list of products and a cart.
-In the Navigation Bar you can see how many items are in the cart(if any).
+- In the Navigation Bar you can see how many items are in the bag.
-- You can click once on + or - to add or remove single cart items, or you can input custom in addition to what you have in the cart.
-- On the Cart page, you can modify the quantity of each element, remove entirely, see the total costs.
+- On the Shopping Cart page, you can modify your order (add one, remove one, add custom quantity) and see all the costs.
-- On the Store page, if you press the minus button when you only have 1 item of that type in the cart, it will remove it entirely from the cart.
-- If you press on the minus button with 0 items in the cart, nothing will happen.
-- On the Contact Page I currently added some conditional rendering and more use of state and passed props.
+- Pressing minus until 0 will automatically remove the meal from your order.

 # Built with